Skip to main content

 Who Can Use Label Tags

+Company, Content Group, and Location Administrators can create Label Tags, apply tags to label categories, and apply tags to locations.
 If a category has no tags, it will be visible to all locations it is shared with.
 Once tags are applied, only locations with at least one matching tag will see that category in the mobile app.

 Creating Label Tags

-1. Navigate to Settings > Tags in the web portal.
+1. Navigate to Settings β†’ Tags in the web portal.

-2. 2.
-Click the blue (+) button to add a new tag.
+2. Click the blue (+) button to add a new tag.

 3. Assign a name, color, and icon to help visually identify the tag.